spdx/spdx-3-model/model/Lite/Lite.md

 For a `/Software/Package` to be conformant with this profile, the following has to hold:

-1. The mincount for `copyrightText` is 1
+1. The minCount for `copyrightText` is 1
-1. The mincount for `packageVersion` is 1
+2. The minCount for `packageVersion` is 1
-1. The mincount for `suppliedBy` is 1
+3. The minCount for `suppliedBy` is 1
-1. At least one of `downloadLocation` or `packageUrl` must be present
+4. At least one of `downloadLocation` or `packageUrl` must be present

 Additionally: